Narlugo/TestPlug/README.txt

  - Block Respawn :
  	"/blockres" Command, you can make the broken block respawn after some time
  		- "lock" activates/deactivates the block respawn (ex: /blockres lock)
- 		- "time" Sets the time before blocks can respawn in milliseconds (ex: /blockres time 20000) Please note that the blocks respawns ONLY when another block is broken All the blocks will respawn before the server closes/restarts/reloads
+ 		- "time" Sets the time before the block respawns in milliseconds (ex: /blockres time 20000) All the blocks will respawn before the server closes/restarts/reloads
  - Spawn Point Managing :
  	"/Xspawn" Command, you can change the spawn or find it